quicwg/base-drafts/draft-ietf-quic-http.md

 The following settings are defined in HTTP/QUIC:

   SETTINGS_HEADER_TABLE_SIZE (0x1):
   : An integer with a maximum value of 2^32 - 1.
+This value MUST be zero.

   SETTINGS_DISABLE_PUSH (0x2):
   : Transmitted as a Boolean; replaces SETTINGS_ENABLE_PUSH